 On Friday 20 December 2019 the new exposition archeology was officially opened at Museum de Kantfabriek.
 I had the honor to explain to the audience how the project came about, and Xavier van Dijk explained what one can see.
 This new exposition displays the profession of the blacksmith, and all archeological objects associated with it.

 On Thursday 14 and Friday 15 November the HLCS Conference took place.
 I had the pleasure to be the main organizer of this conference, which was a great success and addressed many important questions.
-Website: https://www.ru.nl/europe-inclusive/ European identity is often closely associated with ideals of inclusion supposedly rooted in a long history of tolerance.
-In
+Click here for the programme.
+European identity is often closely associated with ideals of inclusion supposedly rooted in a long history

 From 28 until 31 October the NWO-MOST Joint Seminar ‘Life at the Extremes 2.0: A new research agenda for studying historical life courses in the Netherlands and Taiwan’ was organized.
 It was co-organized by myself.
 During this seminar new research directions in comparative population history were explored and an innovative and long-lasting research agenda was